FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/Burial`| A fact of the burial of a person's body after death.
 `http://gedcomx.org/Caste`| A fact of a person's caste.
 `http://gedcomx.org/Census`| A fact of a person's participation in a census.
 `http://gedcomx.org/Christening`| A fact of a person's christening *at birth*.
-Note: use `AdultChristening` for the christening as an adult.
+Note: Use `AdultChristening` for the christening as an adult.
 `http://gedcomx.org/Circumcision`| A fact of a person's circumcision.
 `http://gedcomx.org/Clan`| A fact of a person's clan.
 `http://gedcomx.org/Confirmation`| A fact of a person's confirmation (or other rite of initiation) in a church or religion.